 Boomerang employees, also known as comeback kids, are employees that leave an organization, without burning bridges, only to make a triumphant return back to that same former employer only later.

-For instance, a study done by Kronos and Workplace Trends surveyed more than 1,800 HR professionals, managers and employees and found that 76% of managers said they’re more accepting of hiring former employees than they were five years ago.
-Similarly, employees said they felt less anxiety about returning to a former employer.
+In a study done by Kronos and Workplace Trends, more than 1,800 HR professionals, managers and employees were surveyed.
+The results revealed nearly 76% of managers said they’re more accepting of hiring former employees than they were previously.
+Similarly, employees report being less anxious about returning to a former place of work.

 Why exactly are boomerang employees on the rise?
-The answer can be found in today’s incoming workforce and business environment.
 Though the reasons can vary why employees leave in the first place—from taking a break, family, school, etc.—still one of the best ways current job seekers can develop career growth is by seeking different opportunities with outside organizations.
 But, thanks to social media, it’s easier than ever for employers to keep track and in touch with former employees; thus, opening the doors for them to come back.
 In short, there has been a shift in attitude and employers are now seeing more long-term benefits with returning employees.